 After a couple of years, I realized that working in the lab, which I viewed as an interesting way to pay the bills while I tried to make a career in the opera world, was not using my gifts and personality.
 I started volunteering at the Pine Street Inn, a large homeless shelter in Boston, where I had moved.
 In 1988 the new position of “Homeless Advocate” was created to be part of what became Bread of Life, a faith-based, free food organization.
 I applied for the job and have worked with this ministry ever since.

-The two streams of giving in my life – giving my music, and giving what I have to people who have less – continue.
-Knowing that only God can save the world, I seek in my small, fumbling way to be part of His work.
-One of the most meaningful passages in the Bible for me is from the gospel of Matthew, chapter 25, “Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.
-For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink….I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me.”
-I’m on the pilgrimage, stumbling many times, wandering in thought and step, grateful to the people walking ahead of me and leading the way, and grateful to the people who are walking the path beside me: my husband, my friend Tom who's the Director of Bread of Life, the many church volunteers there, and the people who are poor who humble me and teach me so much.
+The two streams of giving in my life – sharing my music and sharing what I have with people in need – continue.
+Knowing that only God can save the world, I seek in my small way to be part of His work.
+One of the most meaningful passages in the Bible for me are the words of Jesus in the gospel of Matthew, chapter 25, “Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.
+For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink….I tell you the truth, whatever you did for one of the least of these brothers or sisters of mine, you did for me.”
+I’m on the pilgrimage, stumbling many times, wandering in thought and step, grateful to the people walking ahead of me and leading the way, and grateful to the people who are walking or who have walked the path beside me: my late husband Richard, my friend Tom the former Director of Bread of Life, the many church volunteers there, and the people who are poor who humble me and teach me so much.
 As the old hymn goes “this world is not my home, I’m only passing through.”
 And as I read once, long ago in the library of my grade school, “I shall pass this way but once.
 Any good therefore that I can do, or any kindness that I can show to any human being, let me do it now.
 Let me not defer or neglect it, for I shall not pass this way again.” – Gabriella